 The Committee may consult with members of the broader scientific community as it considers appropriate.

 Expressions of interest for membership on the Threatened Species Scientific Advisory Committee have now closed and applicants will be advised of the outcome in due course.
 One position has been filled and another is due to be filled shortly.

 Members of the Scientific Advisory Committee (Threatened Species - 2018)

 Professor Elissa Cameron

-Professor Cameron has experience in the ecology, behaviour and conservation of mammals.
+Professor Cameron has expertise in the ecology, behaviour and conservation of mammals.
 She is a Professor at both the University of Canterbury, NZ and the University of Tasmania.

 Ms Kathryn Pugh

 Ms Pugh has expertise in freshwater ecosystems and species.
-She is currently an Environmental Scientist at the City of Launceston.
+She is an environmental scientist at the City of Launceston.

 Dr Karen Parsons